Couldn't find what you were looking for? Let us help you with these frequently asked questions.

 How do I pay my bill?

-- Springfield College students who are currently enrolled can make online payments through PrideNET.
+- We encourage students to make their secure payment online through PrideNET.
 Payment methods include ACH check payment and credit card.
 Each credit card transaction is assessed a 2.75 percent convenience fee.

 When will my financial aid be applied?